Exile (song)

 "Exile" is a song by the American singer-songwriter Taylor Swift featuring the American band Bon Iver.
 It is from Swift's eighth studio album, Folklore (2020).
 "Exile" was written by Swift, Joe Alwyn (under the pseudonym William Bowery), and Bon Iver's frontman Justin Vernon, with production by Aaron Dessner and Alwyn.
 Republic Records released the song to US alternative radio on August 3, 2020.

 Depicting an imaginary narrative of two estranged lovers having an unspoken dialogue, "Exile" is a minimal, but cinematic, indie-folk ballad with gospel, orchestral and chamber pop elements, combining Swift's honeyed vocals and Vernon's deep baritone into a melancholic duet propelled by a plodding piano, swirling strings, and soaring harmonies.
 Upon release, "Exile" garnered widespread critical acclaim, with emphasis on the duo's vocal chemistry, the agonizing lyricism, rich instrumentals and bleak atmosphere.
-Music critics picked it as a standout on Folklore and named it one of Swift's best collaborations to-date, comparing it to her 2011 track "Safe & Sound".
+Music critics picked it as a standout on Folklore and named it one of Swift's best collaborations to date, comparing it to her 2011 track "Safe & Sound".
 Several publications listed "Exile" as one of the best songs of 2020.

 Commercially, "Exile" reached top-tier chart positions in various countries.
-It debuted at number six on the Billboard Hot 100, giving Swift her 28th top-10 hit and eighteenth top-10 debut in the United States.
-Elsewhere, it landed inside the top-five in Australia, Ireland and New Zealand; top ten in Canada, Malaysia, Singapore and the United Kingdom; top 20 in Estonia, Israel and Scotland; and top 40 in Belgium, Portugal and Sweden.
+It debuted at number six on the Billboard Hot 100, giving Swift her 28th top ten entry and eighteenth top ten debut in the United States.
+Elsewhere, it landed inside the top five in Australia, Ireland and New Zealand; top ten in Canada, Malaysia, Singapore and the United Kingdom; top 20 in Estonia, Israel and Scotland; and top 40 in Belgium, Portugal and Sweden.
 The song also became Bon Iver's highest-charting song and first top-ten song in all of the countries in which it charted.
 "Exile" was nominated for Best Pop Duo/Group Performance at the 63rd Annual Grammy Awards.